WalterPlinge/odin-graphics-playground/opengl/README.md

-## Normals: using normals for basic lighting
+## Normals: General steps for using normals for basic lighting

 - Normals can be passed to shaders just like positions, using an attribute array
 - Normals can be stored in many ways
 	- A separate buffer object
 	- The same buffer object, after the positions (looks like [P P P N N N], the example uses this one)
 	- The same buffer obejct, interleaved (looks like [P N P N P N], using `glVertexAttribPointer`'s `stride` parameter)
+- You can multiply the colour by the angle between the normal and the direction of a light source
+	- This will provide the most basic shading to stop the flat look of the projection example